Encounter Wildlife At Top National Parks Near Bangalore In 2025

 2. Nagarhole National Park

-Nagarhole National Park is situated in Kodagu district as well as its nearby Mysore district in Karnataka.
-This National Park near Bangalore was recognized as a wildlife sanctuary in 1955 and as a National Park in 1988.
-The park was lately renamed as Rajiv Gandhi National Park and spreads across an area of 575 sq. km.
+Nagarhole National Park is situated in Kodagu district and is nearby Mysore district in Karnataka.
+This national park near Bangalore was recognized as a wildlife sanctuary in 1955 and a National Park in 1988.
+The park was recently renamed Rajiv Gandhi National Park, so do not confuse the two.
+Nagarhole National Park features rich flora and fauna, and is a paradise for all wildlife lovers.
+Look for jeep safari tours or on-foot tours with guides, whichever are available, as per interests.

 3. Mudumalai National Park

-A major portion of this National Park is set in the neighbouring Tamil Nadu state but this protected reserve shares its boundaries with the states of Karnataka and Kerala too.
-Situated in the northeast region of the Nilgiris, Mudumalai National Park is a confirmed tiger reserve and is one of the most famous National Parks near Bangalore.
-Covering across an area of 321 sq. km., this park is home to various rare species like white-rumped vultures, Bengal Tigers, Indian leopards, and elephants.
+A significant portion of this National Park is set in the neighbouring Tamil Nadu state, but this protected reserve also shares its boundaries with Karnataka and Kerala.
+Situated in the northeast region of the Nilgiris, Mudumalai National Park is a confirmed tiger reserve and is one of the most famous national parks near Bangalore.
+Covering across an area of 321 sq. km., this park is home to rare species like white-rumped vultures, Bengal Tigers, Indian leopards, and elephants.

 4. Bandipur National Park

-The Bandipur National Park was recognized in the year 1973.
-Located in the Chamarajanagar district of Karnataka, this popular National Park near Bangalore was once a private hunting reserve for the Maharaja of Mysore.
-Today, this National Park is a well-known reserve under the Project Tiger endeavour.
+Bandipur National Park was recognized in 1973.
+Located in the Chamarajanagar district of Karnataka, this popular national park near Bangalore was once a private hunting reserve for the Maharaja of Mysore.
+Today, it is a well-known reserve under the Project Tiger endeavour.
 It is spread over an area of 874 square kilometres.
-The flora of this park comprises a variety of trees such as Rosewood, Sandalwood, Teak, and Indian Kino Tree.
+So, go hiking in the dense forests and prepare for wildlife-related adventures.

 5. Anshi National Park